N-Le-1/cs332/lab6/READMElab6.md

 ```

 # My Files
-## gettime.c
+## lab6.c

 ### main()

-This function calls on gettime from the header file and prints it's output

-## gettime.h
+This function reads a .csv file called "listings" and will sort the listings by host name and price and will write the new sorted list in seperate files called: "sortedByHostName" and "sortedByPrice".

 ### gettime(int x)
 This function returns a double